castorini/anserini/docs/experiments-covid.md

 **IMPORTANT NOTE:** These results **cannot** be replicated using the indexer at `HEAD` because the indexing code has changed since the time the above indexes were generated.
 The results are only replicable with the state of the indexer at the time of submission of TREC-COVID round 1 (which were conducted with the above indexes).
-Since it is not feasible to rerun and evaluate with every index change, and we have decided to fix all retrieval runs against the above indexes.
+Since it is not feasible to rerun and reevaluate with every indexer change, we have decided to perform all round 1 experiments only against the above indexes.
 For more discussion, see [issue #1154](https://github.com/castorini/anserini/issues/1153); another major indexer change was [#1101](https://github.com/castorini/anserini/pull/1101), which substantively changes the full-text and paragraph indexes.

 The "query (UDel)" condition represents the query generator from run [`udel_fang_run3`](https://ir.nist.gov/covidSubmit/archive/round1/udel_fang_run3.pdf), contributed to the repo as part of commit [`0d4bcd5`](https://github.com/castorini/anserini/commit/0d4bcd55370295ff72605d718dbab5be40d246d9).